brpo01/terraform-2/terraform.md

 **Note**: We need to create an Elastic IP for the NAT Gateway, and you can see the use of depends_on to indicate that the Internet Gateway resource must be available before this should be created.
 Although Terraform does a good job to manage dependencies, but in some cases, it is good to be explicit.

 ## AWS Routes Resources

+- Create a file called route_tables.tf and use it to create routes for both public and private subnets, create the below resources.
+Ensure they are properly tagged.

+    - aws_route_table
+    - aws_route
+    - aws_route_table_association